doctorfree/DriveCommandLine/README.md

 google account for the drive you want access to.
 This will create a token file inside the .gdrive folder in your home directory.
 Note that anyone with access to this file will also have access to your google drive.

-If you want to manage multiple drives you can use the global `--config` flag or set the environment variable `GDRIVE_CONFIG_DIR`.
+If you want to manage multiple drives you can use the global `-c configdir` flag or set the environment variable `GDRIVE_CONFIG_DIR`.

-Example: `GDRIVE_CONFIG_DIR="/home/user/.gdrive-secondary" gdrive list` You will be prompted for a new verification code if the folder does not exist.
+**Example:** `GDRIVE_CONFIG_DIR="/home/user/.gdrive-secondary" gdrive list`

+You will be prompted for a new verification code if the folder does not exist.

+All of the DriveCommandLine commands obey these same rules.
+On first invocation they will prompt for initialization requirements if not previously set and multiple Google Drives can be managed via either the `-c configdir` flag or the environment variable `GDRIVE_CONFIG_DIR`.

+**Examples:**

+`GDRIVE_CONFIG_DIR="/home/user/.gdrive-secondary" getfolderids`

+`getfolderids -c /home/user/.gdrive-secondary`

 ### DriveCommandLine GDHOME local storage location